berlinplan/berlinplan.github.io/readme.md

 E-cars lead to such inequality that only a violent shock can solve it.

-Joe Biden passed the Chips Act to restrict the use of US technology in producing semiconductors below 14 nanometers.
-Electric cars require ten times as many chips as petrol or diesel, leading to chip shortages.
+Joe Biden passed the Chips Act to restrict the use of US technology in producing semiconductors. e-cars require ten times as many chips as petrol or diesel.
 Technology producers prioritize profit, leading to poorer countries importing the technology.
 This creates a cycle of wealth inequality, where the rich get richer and the poor get poorer.(139,140)

+#### While in the most 3rd-world countries , There are only few roads , How much do luxury self Pilot e-cars, NASA space travel, or Hi-Tech super yachts contribute to the well-being of third-world citizens?

 #### could we have better Smartphones and higher Technology, If slavery could continue further?
 #### What was the Benefits of slavery and colonization to World Development?